global-health-msc-img

 Students will undertake a range of modules including:

-Introduction to Global Health:
+Introduction to Global Health

 This introductory module to global health will explore contemporary health challenges within the context of the United Nations (UN) Sustainable Development Goals (SDGs), differing health systems and policy approaches.
 The module provides a comprehensive understanding of the different political structures, actors, policies, economic systems and theories (such as the social determinants of health) underpinning global health initiatives, programmes and practices.

-Global Health Skills:
+Researching Global Health

 This module will focus on students developing skills to work with communities and incorporates some opportunities for reflection on Global Health competencies and skills for employability.
 The module will start from the perspective of self-awareness and critical reflection on issues such as unconscious bias and cultural competence as well as completion of a skills audit.
 The module will incorporate a broad range of theoretical perspectives including determinants of health, engagement and consensus decision making, community development, leadership and change management, lobbying, policy writing and evaluation and advocacy.

-Global Health Dissertation:
+Global Health Dissertation

 This module is a student-led, self-directed piece of work, which sees the student undertake an individual project from start to finish.
 This can be an empirical or non-empirical project utilising a variety of methods.
-The student will conceive and execute the project with support from a suitably qualified staff member to guide their work, playing a small consultative role.
-The main responsibility lies with the student to organise their time, agree and meet interim deadlines with their supervisor and maintain contact and dialogue throughout.
-Students will choose a dissertation topic and approach that is relevant to their academic and/or vocational interests.
+This module provides an opportunity for students to utilise all their acquired knowledge and experience to undertake an individual project from start to finish employing a variety of methods.
+The student will conceive and execute the project with support from a suitably qualified staff member to guide their work, playing minimal consultative role.

 Note: All modules are indicative and based on the current academic session.
 Course information is correct at the time of publication and is subject to review.
 Exact modules may, therefore, vary for your intake in order to keep content current.
 If there are changes to your course we will, where reasonable, take steps to inform you as appropriate.